Tourist attractions in Italy have long been popular as a reference for international tourists.

 Trevi Fountain is the largest Baroque Style fountain in the Italian capital.
 This fountain is very thick with European architectural art in the 17th century.
 This can be seen from the many ornate details in the form of carvings and statues around it.
 The main attraction of this tourist spot in Italy is the myth of throwing coins into the water of the pool.
 How to throw with your back to the fountain.
 If you fall into the pool, it is believed that one day we will return to this city full of history.

 The piazza atmosphere in the afternoon is the main attraction in this tourist spot in Italy.
 On either side of the piazza are lined magnificent buildings with a beautiful European style.
-In addition, there are also restaurants if we want to enjoy the piazza atmosphere while eating.
+In addition, there are also restaurants if you want to enjoy the piazza atmosphere while eating.
 The piazza, which is used mainly by the Romans and tourists to relax in the afternoon, also offers many interesting things.
 Along the side of the piazza, there are many street artists in strange costumes and grooming.

 The Fashion District Molfetta Outlet opened on 29 September 2005.
 Located along the Strada Statale 16 bus Adriatica road, only 20 Km from Bari, this is the first Factory Outlet Center in southern Italy.
 The brands available at this tourist spot in Italy include: Papermoon, Pollini, La Perla Fashion Group, Mötivi, and others.